 Tuesday, July 5, 2016

-Dear Austin: Smart Cities Are As Smart Cities Do
+Dear Austin: Smart Cities Are Only As Smart as Cities Act

 I read an article today explaining that Austin, Texas, capital of my favorite state in the U.S. of A., shouldn't blame it's having driven out Uber and Lyft for it's failure to win the considerable federal funding represented by the "Smart Cities" Challenge grant.
 Once again, my friends on the left, bow down to a conventional wisdom about transportation that is dictated by the ideology of progressivism rather than to pragmatic problem-solving of a serious issue.
 Decisions made in deference to this hallowed political viewpoint must not ever be blamed for the failures of the system it has created.
 Therefore, Austin's failure to win all that progressive government money is not due to any fault of their ideology, at least according to the anti-Uber crowd.